Drought, fire, flood, extreme heat – these are our “new normal” and they all affect our gardens.

 We can help you and your garden through these tough times.
-Our clients should already be well prepared – we’ve been installing gardens that harvest rainwater, efficient irrigation systems, and California native and climate appropriate plants for many years now.
+Our clients should already be well prepared – we’ve been installing rainwater harvesting, efficient irrigation systems, and California native and climate-appropriate plants for many years now, and our gardens are built and maintained on healthy soil.
 We are also happy to come by for a tune-up and to make sure that everything is growing as planned.

 For new, existing and former clients we are available for consultations.
 We can help you work with the current rebates for lawn replacement, irrigation upgrades and rain garden/rainwater harvesting.
 And, of course, we are available to redesign your current landscape to both look and function beautifully in our changing climate.

 DIY?
 Take a look at one of the handbooks below.
 (We helped G3 write all three!)
 They are full of gardening information, plant lists, plant designs and helpful tips to help any landscape thrive with as little water as possible: